 This Free Printable Star Template is perfect for celebrating the 4th of July with your children through decorations, crafts, and art projects.
 Download yours today!

 Independence Day is coming!
 Admittedly, this 4th of July will be celebrated differently.
-In an effort to keep the holiday festive and filled with American spirit, my husband and I created these versatile Star Template printables that you can use with your little ones.
+In an effort to keep the holiday festive and filled with the American spirit, my husband and I created these versatile Star Template printables that you can use with your little ones.

 I was so excited when he started working on these with me.
 After all, he really is the graphic designer in the family.
 Obviously I’m a lot more into messy crafts and the like.